 Some bridging loan structures allow you to defer repayments until after the bridging period, so you won’t have to make repayments for both homes at once.

 Before you seek finance for a house and land package, make sure you understand the timelines involved.
 Bridging loans come with a strict end point.
 For a new build, they usually allow 12 months.
 After that, the lender may have certain rights, for example to increase the interest rate or ‘call in’ the loan (require that it is repaid).

 Much of the initial preparation work, where you choose your floor plan and colour selections, is done before the contract is finalised and the deposit is due.
 Once construction starts, most homes are completed in a 16 to 24 week timeframe.
 That’s well within the 12 months allowed by lenders.
 Talk to one of our friendly consultants about the timeline of your new build, you can learn more about our process or make an obligation-free appointment here.

 Carlisle Homes is here to help you manage the timeline for your new build and keep the process on track, so it won’t affect your bridging loan.

-You can find out more about a bridging loan by contacting our trusted partner Loan Studio or chat to one of Carlisle’s friendly consultants on 1300 520 914.
+You can find out more about a bridging loan by contacting one of our in-house construction finance specialists or chat to one of Carlisle’s friendly consultants on 1300 520 914.